ejackson1/Mobile-Manipulator/mobile-base/README.md

 ### host_moveit.launch
 `roslaunch kortex_insert_description host_moveit.launch`

 Launches MoveIt! on the host computer.
 Used to interface with robot arms when connected to the Pi.
+Note, MoveIt functionality in Panda simulation has been replaced with alternative controllers.

 ### remote_kinova_driver.launch
 `roslaunch kortex_insert_description remote_kinova_driver.launch`